 And be it enacted that any compensation not exceeding $40 which shall be awarded as hereinbefore mentioned for any land shall be paid by the valuators receiving the same to the person or persons who at the date of such award shall be beneficially entitled to the rents and profits of such land for his, her or their own use and benefit, or in case of infancy, idiocy or lunacy, or other incapacity, shall be paid to his, her or their guardian or guardians, committee or committees, trustee or trustees, to and for the use and benefit of such persons respectively; or in case the person or persons so for the time being beneficially entitled shall be absent from this Colony, then such compensation shall or may be paid to any of his, her or their agent within this Colony holding any general authority in writing to receive moneys on account of such absentee or absentees.

-[Section 20 amended by No. 113 of 1965 s.
+[Section 20 amended: No. 113 of 1965 s.
 8(1).]

 21. Compensation in certain cases to be paid to Registrar Clerk of Civil Court